-To try out the service, we can open the WebSocket client provided at www.websocket.org/echo.html and use it to connect to
+To try out the service, we can use Postman to connect to

 With this, we now have a solid foundation for bidirectional communication through WebSockets.
 Next, let's expand our program more closely resemble a chat server, allowing multiple participants to share messages with others.

 Let’s turn our echo server into a real chat server!
 To do this, we need to make sure messages from the same user are all tagged with the same username.
 Also, we want to make sure that messages are actually broadcast – sent to all other connected users.

 Both of these features need us to be able to keep track of the connections our server is holding – to know which user is sending the messages, and to know who to broadcast them to.